 Background: The human body consist of 60% water (Jequier:2009cz).
 Far from a static reservoir, proper physiologic function requires water for countless processes including nutrient transport (Haussinger:1996wl), signal transduction, pH balance, thermal regulation (Montain:1999ux) and the removal of metabolic waste.
-To accomplish these functions, approximately 2 liters of fluid are used daily - these fluids are lost mainly via the gastrointestinal and genitourinary systems, and by evaporative loss, which is accelerated greatly in extremes of heat and aridity (Cheuvront:2010eg).
+To accomplish these functions, approximately 2 liters of fluid are used daily – these fluids are lost mainly via the gastrointestinal and genitourinary systems, and by evaporative loss, which is accelerated greatly in extremes of heat and aridity (Cheuvront:2010eg).
 These losses must be matched by intake (Jequier:2009cz), mainly in the form of oral fluid intake.
 Though the body possesses limited reserves, when loss exceeds intake over even a short period of time, dehydration and in extreme cases, death can occur.
 Humans and most other animals are exquisitely sensitive to dehydration, and possess limited compensatory mechanisms.
 In contrast, desert rodents survive in extreme environmental conditions, often without fluid intake.
 Understanding the mechanisms underlying this remarkable phenotype requires we understand the physiology that accompanies it.
 The work described here aims to characterize the physiology of dehydration resistance in desert adapted rodents.

 While the prolonged absence of drinking water is invariably fatal for humans and many other animals, one potentially mitigating effect may be the acquisition of water (or limitation of loss) via the pulmonary vasculature, which is known to be variably permeable to water (Berger:2011ks; Goralski:2010eo).
 While pulmonary water acquisition has not been quantified in humans or in mammalian models, the pulmonary vasculature is ideally positioned to retain water from inspired air.
-Following this, relative humidity - the amount of extractable water present in respired air may be important to overall hydration status.
+Following this, relative humidity –the amount of extractable water present in respired air– may be important to overall hydration status.
 The design described above incorporates two different levels of humidity to begin to disentangle the effects of drinking water from water acquisition via the pulmonary system.

-Although water stress is obviously important to the survival of desert rodents - a phenotype which is relevant to human health and wellness, extreme temperatures represent another way in which physiological processes may be challenged.
+Although water stress is obviously important to the survival of desert rodents, a phenotype which is relevant to human health and wellness, extreme temperatures represent another way in which physiological processes may be challenged.
 While desert animals may thrive in extreme heat, humans cannot.
 The physiological response is characterized in model organisms, but not in other animals adapted to these conditions.
 Genes like the heat-shock proteins are protective in humans, but no record of their activity on desert rodents is known.

 Research Plan:To accomplish this aim, physiologic data from animals held with and without drinking water will be gathered, factorial with respect to the other conditions (e.g. temperature and humidity).
-The specific experiments described in Figure 1Figure 1 will allow us to tease apart the effects of water deprivation from other parameters.
+The specific experiments described in Figure 1 will allow us to tease apart the effects of water deprivation from other parameters.
 Though the data we propose to collect is described above, in brief, we plan to collect blood and urine electrolytes and urine specific gravity.
 We will collect data on fecal water content, animal weight and temperature, as well as a battery of metabolic parameters.
 The specific predictions regarding several of these parameters are described in Table 1.